Steven-Klavins/CV/README.md

 ## Skills

 #### A methodical learner
-In an ever-expanding industry, I can appreciate the impotence of learning new skills as the landscape changes over time.
+In an ever-changing industry, I can appreciate the importance of learning new skills on the fly and adapting as the landscape changes over time.
 Due to this, I have spent a fair amount of time thinking about how to optimize my learning process.
-Some key takeaways have been acquiring knowledge is best obtained through practice, not reading; and reaffirming what you learn is extremely important.
+Some key takeaways have been acquirement of knowledge is best obtained through practice, not reading; and reaffirming what you learn is extremely important.
 I achieve this by reflecting and blogging my progress as much as possible, follow this link [here](https://medium.com/@stevenklavins94) if you would like to see my learning journey.

 #### An agile worker and XP proponent
 Stating "I am an agile worker" is a fairly ambiguous statement, however stating I adhere to the XP values (feedback, simplicity, communication, courage, and respect) provides a little more substance.
-It is my belief these values play a huge part in the success of a team and because of this, I'm a strong advocate of adhering to them.
-From personal experience communicating well thought out ideas in a respectful and constructive manner is a sure path to success.
+It is my belief these values play a huge part in the success of a team and because of this, I'm a strong advocate of adhering to these values.
+From personal experience communicating ideas in a respectful and constructive manner is a sure path to success.

 #### A meticulous promblem solver
 Arguably one of the most important things a developer can be is an effective problem solver, there are many methodologies out there, however one size does not fit all.
 Where possible I will often break down large tasks using the principles of test-driven development, you can see examples of this in my [Bank Tech Test](https://github.com/Steven-Klavins/bank-tech-test) challenge.
 There are however many cases where TDD is just not possible, particularly when working with new tech, it can often be a little bit vague what it is your testing for and how you do it.
-In order to overcome this, there are few solutions, knowledge sharing with colleagues, building a smaller-scale version of the problem, and solve that.
-A great example of this in action is the [WhatStack](https://github.com/FayeCarter/WhatStack) web application I built cohort, leading with TDD simply did not work at beginning.
+In order to overcome this, there are a few solutions I resort to, knowledge sharing with colleagues, building a smaller-scale version of the project, or further breaking down the challenge into smaller tasks.
+[WhatStack](https://github.com/FayeCarter/WhatStack) was a prime example of this.
+I and my cohort had the intention of leading with TDD, however, it simply did not work at the beginning of the project.

 ## Education